ctti-clinicaltrials/aact-admin/README.md

 ## Getting Started

+Currently aact-admin uses ruby version 2.4.5.
+Make sure you have that version installed and running before attempting local setup

 At the moment you have to setup aact before setting up aact-admin.
 So make sure you do that first.
 * [aact core](https://github.com/ctti-clinicaltrials/aact)
 Make sure you've set values for the environmental variables AACT_DB_SUPER_USERNAME and AACT_PASSWORD